badproh/Sentinel-Real-Time-Cyber-Threat-Intelligence-Dashboard/README.md

 How to Use:

-Enter IP: Type a suspicious IP address (e.g., 118.25.6.39) in the "Threat Lookup" box.
+Enter IP: Type a suspicious IP address (e.g., 118.25.6.39 or 8.8.8.8) in the "Threat Lookup" box.

 Analyze: Click the Analyze IP Threat button.

 View Results: Check the Risk Score, ISP details, and visual indicators.

+Visualize: Observe the "Global Threat Map" on the right panel for simulated C2 beacon activity.

 📂 Project Structure
+Plaintext

 📁 sentinel-dashboard/
 ├── dashboard.py       # Main application source code
+├── requirements.txt   # Python dependencies
 ├── README.md          # Project documentation
-└── requirements.txt   # List of dependencies
+└── .gitignore         # Files to ignore (e.g., local configs)
 ⚠️ Disclaimer
 This tool is intended for educational and defensive purposes only.
 It is designed to help security analysts identify threats.
-The "Global Threat Map" visualizes simulated data for demonstration purposes.
+The "Global Threat Map" visualizes simulated data for demonstration purposes to represent CTI capabilities.

 👤 Author
 Hirday Shevkani